jacksoom/vim-conf/README.md

 ## Description
-   Perfect support Go and Rust, and used some perfect Plugin (universal-ctags,YouCompleteMe, airline, fzf and so on.), Enjoy it!
+   Perfect support Go and Rust, and used some perfect Plugin (universal-ctags, YouCompleteMe, Ale, airline, fzf and so on.), Enjoy it!
 ## Env
    1: vim 8.0+